Package insert / prescribing information

 Indications and Usage for Carbidopa and Levodopa Tablets

-Carbidopa and Levodopa Tablets, USP are indicated in the treatment of Parkinson's disease, post-encephalitic parkinsonism, and symptomatic parkinsonism that may follow carbon monoxide intoxication or manganese intoxication.
+Carbidopa and Levodopa Tablets are indicated in the treatment of Parkinson's disease, post-encephalitic parkinsonism, and symptomatic parkinsonism that may follow carbon monoxide intoxication or manganese intoxication.

 Carbidopa allows patients treated for Parkinson's disease to use much lower doses of levodopa.
-Some patients who responded poorly to levodopa have improved on Carbidopa and Levodopa Tablets, USP.
+Some patients who responded poorly to levodopa have improved on carbidopa and levodopa.
 This is most likely due to decreased peripheral decarboxylation of levodopa caused by administration of carbidopa rather than by a primary effect of carbidopa on the nervous system.
 Carbidopa has not been shown to enhance the intrinsic efficacy of levodopa.

 Carbidopa may also reduce nausea and vomiting and permit more rapid titration of levodopa.

-When Carbidopa and Levodopa Tablets are to be given to patients who are being treated with levodopa, levodopa must be discontinued at least twelve hours before therapy with Carbidopa and Levodopa Tablets is started.
+When Carbidopa and Levodopa Tablets are to be given to patients who are being treated with levodopa, levodopa must be discontinued at least twelve hours before therapy with the combination product is started.
 In order to reduce adverse reactions, it is necessary to individualize therapy.
 See DOSAGE AND ADMINISTRATION section before initiating therapy.

 All patients should be observed carefully for the development of depression with concomitant suicidal tendencies.